tolarewaju3/codelikethewind/5g-streaming/README.md

 ## The Problem

-Telecommunication companies produce data extremely fast.
+Telecommunication companies produce data **extremely fast.**

-To make use of this data, companies need to capture, transform, and analyze it in real time.
-They also need to store the data in an easy format for future use (AI model training etc).
+To make use of this data, companies need to **capture, transform, and analyze it in real time.** They also need to store the data in an easy format for future use (AI model training etc).

-But sometimes, this data comes in so fast that it can overwhelm a traditional database.
-So we require an intermediary buffer (Data Grid) for quick reads and writes.
+But sometimes, this data comes in so quickly that it can overwhelm a traditional database.
+So **we require an intermediary buffer** (Data Grid) for fast reads and writes.

 ## The Architecture